-The researcher sought permission from the schools administration.
-Once permission was granted, the researcher discussed with the teachers of the chosen classes on the venue and time to administer the questionnaires.
-The researcher came on the agreed date and time, met with the students in the agreed venue; she explained the purpose of the study went through the instructions and let the students fill the questionnaires.
-The researcher then collected the questionnaires after the students were through.
-The same procedure was followed in each school for the ten 2 selected schools for the study.
+The researcher asked for the permission from the schools administration.
+And the permission was granted, the researcher discussed with the teachers of the chosen classes on the venue and time to administer the questionnaires.
+The researcher came on the agreed date and time, met with the students in the agreed venue; he explained the purpose of the study and went through the instructions and let the students fill the questionnaires.
+The researcher then collected the questionnaires after the student's gone through.
+The same procedure was followed in each school for the 2selected schools for the study.